 (Boiling Point of petrol is 95 degree celsius but that of kerosene is nearly 175 degree celsius)

-- This vapour from petrol flows into condenser where it gets cooled and converts into liquid again
+- These vapours of petrol flow into the condenser where it gets cooled and converts into liquid again

 - This liquid petrol is stored in the beaker while kerosene continues to remain in the flask